ryanmadlener/ALEXA-SKILL/README.md

 Alexa will then respond with,

 ```
-"The temperature in {zipcode} is {current temperature} degrees celsius and {current temperature} degrees fahrenheit"
+The temperature in {zipcode} is {current temperature} degrees celsius and {current temperature} degrees fahrenheit
 ```

-Alexa:
+## Process

-The skill uses an OpenWeatherMap API to get the temperature data in kelvin, which I then convert to celsius and fahrenheit.
+The skill uses an [OpenWeatherMap](https://openweathermap.org/) API to get the temperature data in kelvin, which I then convert to celsius and fahrenheit.